-With respect to our patent portfolio, we in-license from Wake Forest University Health Sciences ("WFUHS") certain issued U.S. patents that relate to CTI-1601 and its use for treating Friedreich's ataxia.
-We also in-license from Indiana University ("IU") a pending international and a United States non-provisional application that relates to the composition of CTI-1601 and methods of use, and certain U.S. patents relating to materials and methods of use relating to the development of CTI-1601.
+With respect to our patent portfolio, we in-license from WFUHS certain issued U.S. patents that relate to CTI-1601 and its use for treating FA.
+We also in-license from IU a United States patent and pending non-provisional applications in the United States and certain foreign countries that relate to the composition of CTI-1601 and methods of use, and certain U.S. patents relating to materials and methods of use relating to the development of CTI-1601.
 We also own or co-own pending international and United States non-provisional applications and United States provisional applications relating to methods of use of CTI-1601, biomarkers and to our platform technology.